marionlo/100-days-of-code/README.md

 ### Day 56: December 02, 2018
 **Today's Progress**: Again some Angular today.
 Worked on the data-binding.
 Learnt about how to use string interpolation and property binding but also the differences between both, and learnt about the event binding.

+### Day 57: December 03, 2018
+**Today's Progress**: Started to add the mosaic of projects on my portfolio with Flexbox and some style on the section.
+Will feature 6 or 8 projects, I think that's a convenient number.

+**Thoughts:** will probably refactor tomorrow with a grid system which seems more convenient for what I need after several researchs.